michael-buschbeck/mychs-macro-magic/README.md

 ### _!mmm_ **set customizable** *variable*

-Declares a variable that *must* be **set** in a **customize** block preceding this script.
+Declares a variable that *must* be **set** in a **customize** block before this script runs.

-If there is no **customize** block preceding this script, or if this variable isn't **set** in it, the script stops with an error message saying that this variable must be customized.
-Use the variant below if you want to specify a default expression that's evaluated in that case.
+If there is no **customize** block preceding this script – or if there is but this variable isn't **set** in it –, the script stops with an error message saying that this variable must be customized.
+If you'd rather like a default value to be assigned in this case, use the **set customized** variant below.

+This behavior *forces* players to provide a customization for this variable.
+This makes it impossible to run the script stand-alone (without **customize** block), but it may still be the best choice if there just isn't a reasonable default available.
+For example, a (customizable) ranged-attack script probably can't assume that every player definitely has the same "default" ranged weapon in their character sheets – so each player *must* specify which of their ranged weapons they want to use the script for.

 See the [**customize** block](#mmm-customize) for examples and an extended description.

 ### _!mmm_ **set customizable** *variable* = *expression*

-Declares a variable that *can* (but doesn't have to) be **set** in a **customize** block preceding this script.
-If it isn't, the expression is evaluated and assigned to the variable as its default value.
+Declares a variable that *can* (but doesn't have to) be **set** in a **customize** block before this script runs.
+If there's no customization for this variable, evaluates and assigns the result of the expression to it.

-Use the variant above (without default expression) that forces users to provide a customization for this variable.
+Use the **set customizable** variant above (without a default expression) if you'd rather want to force players to provide a customization for this variable.

 See the [**customize** block](#mmm-customize) for examples and an extended description.